 Museum Hours and Admission

 Admission fees (including taxes) is around $20 for adults, and $15 for students (with ID), seniors and youth (ages 6 to 17).
-Little kids ages 5 and under are free.
-Admission for all Indigenous people is free too.
+Children ages 5 and under and all Indigenous people have free admission.

 What to Expect